WordPress/wordcamp.org/.docker/readme.md

 	composer install
 	```

 1. Install 3rd-party JS packages and build the CSS & JS needed for some projects.
 You'll need [node](https://nodejs.org/) & [yarn](https://yarnpkg.com/).
 Optionally you can use [nvm](https://github.com/nvm-sh/nvm) to keep your node version up to date.
-Run the following to install and build each project (omit `nvm` command if you're not using it).
+Running the following will install and build all of the projects in one step (omit `nvm` command if you're not using it).
     ```bash
     nvm install && nvm use
     yarn